 Image Source: Hubspot Blog

 Keep your email marketing copy short.
 Avoid pitching your products or services early in a copy.
-Try to first get the subscriber comfortable.
+Try first to get the subscriber comfortable.

 Use the subscriber’s name when you address the person.
 Make your emails more personalized.

 Use different email marketing copies for segmented subscribers.
-It will improve your CTA by upto 50%.
+It will improve your CTA by up to 50%.

 7. Grow Your Email List With Lead Magnet

 You want to build a big email list that keeps getting new subscribers on a regular basis.
-Only then, you can get consistent sales conversions from your subscribers very often.
+Only then can you get consistent sales conversions from your subscribers very often.

-Creating an optin form to make people sign up is a limited strategy.
+Creating an opt-in form to make people sign up is a limited strategy.
 It doesn’t function on its own very well.